helinlazz/React-Exercises/exercises/exercise.md

-Conditional Rendering - If greater than `18`
+Conditional Rendering - If prop is present
-Modify the Welcome component so that the Age component is rendered only if the age prop is greater than 18.
+Modify the Welcome component so that the Age component is rendered only if the age prop is present.